verrol/dot-vim/README.md

 ## EasyMotion
     URL: https://github.com/Lokaltog/vim-easymotion

     Now that you know how to open files quickly with Command-T and manage them in multiple windows with DWM.
 It is time to move around quickly with-in a given file.
 That is what EasyMotion is for.
-Activate EasyMotion using <leader>w, then type the single letter to jump to the word you want.
+Activate EasyMotion using <leader><leader>w.
+NOTE that you *MUST* type the leader character twoce followed by 'w' to activate EasyMotion.
+I find this preferable to <leader>w, which would conflict with  then type the single letter to jump to the word you want.
 That's is pretty it, there is more to the plugin, like <leader>f<char> to find specific character.
 Read more at the website.

 ## NERDTree

+    Just open vim and type <leader>nt, think <leader> Nerd-Tree.
+Now you can use the hljk commands to move around.  'o' and 'O' will open a folder or a file.  '<enter>/<cr>' will also open the current highlighted file too.
+Type '?' at anytime to get get.
+There are many many things you can do in file-browser window for NERDTree.

 ## NERDComment